-While many changes made by filmmakers are met with (often justified) outrage from fans of the original stories, some of them have met with no opposition to speak of, and at least one has even come full circle and appeared in the comics it was based on!
+While many changes made by filmmakers are met with outrage from comics fans, some of them have met with no opposition to speak of.
+Heck, at least one has even come full circle and appeared in the comics it was based on!

-In the following list, I take a look at five major changes made to comic book canon in film adaptations, and suggest why I think these changes have been more or less accepted by fandom at large.
+Here, I take a look at five widely-accepted major changes to comic book canon that have appeared in film adaptations, and offer my take on why these changes were accepted by fandom at large.

 4. Like Batman’s style?
 Thank Ra’s al Ghul

-While Bruce has been shown to have had a multitude of teachers (seriously, I wouldn’t be surprised to learn that he studied burger flipping at the feet of Ronald McDonald), it wasn’t until Batman Begins in 2005 that he was shown to have trained under bitter enemy Ra’s al Ghul and his League of Assassins (League of Shadows in the film).
+While Bruce has been shown to have had a multitude of teachers – seriously, I wouldn’t be surprised to learn that he studied burger flipping at the feet of Ronald McDonald – it wasn’t until 2005 flick Batman Begins that he was shown to have trained under bitter enemy Ra’s al Ghul and his League of Assassins (or League of Shadows in the film).

-By having Batman train with the League, we’re not only able to view the majority of Bruce’s training in combat, stealth and theatricality (just… just take my word on that last one) in a relatively short period of time, but Nolan is also able to weave the main villain and his scheme into the plot early on, as well as establish the key themes of fear and justice versus revenge that will dominate the film going forward, so it really is a clever bit of business.
+By having Batman train with the League, we’re not only able to view the majority of Bruce’s training in combat, stealth and theatricality (just… just take my word on that last one) in a relatively short period of time, but Nolan is also able to weave the main villain and his scheme into the plot early on.
+It also allows him to establish the key themes of fear and justice versus revenge that will dominate the film going forward, so it really is a clever bit of business.

 Faced with the benefits of such an economic display of storytelling, most fans probably just figured, “Bruce Wayne needs to learn ninja skills; does it really matter who teaches him?”